meerkat-citronella/ccc-react-cosmic-portfolio/README.md

 Backend: Cosmic JS

 Instructions:
-'npm run build' to build to 'public' folder
+'npm run build' to build to 'public' folder,
+'npm run start' to spin up locally,
-'firebase serve --only hosting' to see what you have 'firebase deploy' to deploy newest version to Firebase, which automatically deploys to Hover url
+'firebase serve --only hosting' to see what you have, 'firebase deploy' to deploy newest version to Firebase, which automatically deploys to Hover url,